Recycle to Read Textiles

 When do the book voucher codes expire?

-Book voucher codes issued by Recycle to Read during the school year 2024/25, expire July 2026 unless a different date is provided at the time of issue or through notification (with a minimum of 30-day's notice).
+Book voucher codes issued by Recycle to Read during a given school year will expire July of the following school year unless a different date is provided at the time of issue or through notification (with a minimum of 30-day's notice).

 How do I buy books from the Recycle to Read catalogue?